A conjecture on the Crazy Knight's Tour Problem: Main results for cyclically diagonal arrays

 We then have:

-Note moreover that if we apply to $c_j$ the bishop's move function $3$ times, for $j \in \{1,7,13\}$, we obtain $c_{i+1}$, where the index $i$ is such that $\phi_2(c_i')=c_j$; we have shown this in the previous array with the cells marked with $*$, starting from $c_7$, and it can be seen that we arrive in $c_{10}'$, that is $c_{9+1}'$. \end{ex}
+Note also that if we apply the bishop's move function $3$ times to $z_j$, for $j \in \{1,7,13\}$, we obtain $z_{i+1}$, where the index $i$ is such that $\phi_2(z_i')=z_j$; we have shown this in the previous array with the cells marked with $*$, starting from $z_7$, and it can be seen that we arrive in $z_{10}'$, that is $z_{9+1}'$.